 - Dog Food and Bottled Water - Stick to his familiar food.
 Pack only what your dog will eat for the duration of the trip to avoid overfeeding him, and keep it where he can’t graze on it while you’re driving.
 Bring bottled water and freeze it for travel if it’s hot outside.
 And continue to use bottled water in your destination town if your dog has a sensitive stomach—unfamiliar water can make him sick.

 - Canine First Aid Kit - It could buy you some time in an emergency, or save you a trip to the vet for a minor problem.
 Tuck your dog’s certificate of health and vaccinations record into the kit if you’re crossing state lines, and include local and emergency veterinary contact information for professionals in your destination city or town.

-- A Dog Car Restraint System - The dog car harness, portable crate, and rear seat barrier offer varied measures of dog safety and security when you travel; choose the dog restraint that’s right for your situation.
+- A Dog Car Restraint System - The dog car harness, portable crate, and rear seat barrier offer varied measures of dog safety and security when you travel and are required in some states; choose the dog restraint that’s right for your situation.
 If you plan to crate him for car travel, a portable dog crate offers the convenience of a compact design—you can leave it in the car so it’s always there when you need it.

 - Favorite Dog Toys and Treats - They’re not just for entertainment: the familiar smell of his favorite plush toy is reassuring to a dog with travel anxiety.
 If you’re taking him with you on a longish trip, change up his toys once in awhile to keep him stimulated.
 Treat him for good car behavior, and if dog car sickness is a problem, give him small treats at well-timed intervals instead of a big meal.